Developer Guide

 Design considerations:

-Aspect: What find-plan
+Aspect: What find-plan command takes in:

 -